Rising violet board of directors

 Maurie Garr received a degree in accounting, became a CPA and started an MBA program before deciding to stay at home and do what she loves, be a mom.
 She has been involved in her children’s education in various ways from homeschooling to PTO president.
 More recently, she worked as a curriculum specialist and served on the governing board of a local charter school.
 Maurie has recently become a licensed phlebotomist, CNA and hospice volunteer with plans to continue her education in the medical field.
 Her goal is to use her knowledge to assist in humanitarian relief projects in the future alongside her husband and hopefully her children too.

-Maurie’s attraction and draw to Rising Violet is to mothers and their efforts to raise generous, confident children while living ordinary, every day lives.
+Maurie’s attraction to Rising Violet is its mission to highlight mothers and their efforts to raise generous, confident children while living ordinary, every day lives.
 She does not claim to be the perfect mother, but there is nothing more important to her in the world than her family.
 She understands the value of recognizing and nurturing each child in their individual way.
 That’s the reason she finds the stories of women’s lives so fascinating; they broaden her horizon on how different we all are and makes her appreciate the uniqueness of each individual’s story.

 Maurie and her family reside in Cache Valley, UT.
 She and her husband are the parents of three sons and one daughter.
 She can be reached at email@example.com.